 After reading the blog several folks felt that perhaps some of our experiences with the iPad should be shared….and you are welcome to add your own if you would like.

-Anonymous asked: I just discovered that Stanford has put the latest version of their iPad and iPhone Application Development course on iTunes, and it's freely available.
+Anonymous said: I just discovered that Stanford has put the latest version of their iPad and iPhone Application Development course on iTunes, and it's freely available.
 The course covers the basics and much more, and has been updated to iOS 5.
 I've read a number of books on iOS programming, but this is better than any of them.